-- Difference between the best and second-best paired-end edit distance (i.e. the sum of the scores of the two ends), or NA if no second-best alignment was found - Total number of seeds in the pair ignored because they matched in the genome too many times - Minimum number of times a matching seed matched in the genome across both ends of the pair - Number of seeds that failed to match the genome across both ends of the pair - Mean number of matches per seed across all seeds in the pair example of an alignment produced by BWA-MEM with the ZT: Z field.
-The ZT: Z field is not printed for unaligned reads, and Qtip will ignore these.
+- Difference between the best and second-best paired-end edit distance (i.e. the sum of the scores of the two ends), or NA if no second-best alignment was found - Total number of seeds in the pair ignored because they matched in the genome too many times - Minimum number of times a matching seed matched in the genome across both ends of the pair - Number of seeds that failed to match the genome across both ends of the pair - Mean number of matches per seed across all seeds in the pair the ZT:Z field.
+This field contains comma-separated numeric data.
+The following is an example of an alignment produced by BWA-MEM with the ZT:Z field.
+The ZT:Z field is not printed for unaligned reads, and Qtip will ignore these.